 How can LessonUp support you in helping looked-after children?

 Looked after children are all categorised under the same label, even if they have experienced widely different upbringings.
-Ensure your students feel like individuals: personalise content like homework through differentiation.
+Ensure your students feel like individuals: personalise content like homework by adapting it to their needs and situations.

 All children have the potential to misread body language and non-verbal indicators.
 Use components like the traffic light to signal to your class what they should be doing: working in silence, discussing with peers, or taking a break.
 Make sure your instructions are explicit by using visual reminders.